 Founded in 1894, the Alumni Association is a volunteerled organization committed to serve and unite alumni for the purpose of advancing the interests of ASU and its alumni.
-The association provides a variety of services for ASU alumni as well as a series of events scheduled around the country.
+The association provides a variety of services for ASU alumni as well as a series of events scheduled around the

-With more than 200,000 alumni living in the United States and throughout the world, the association plays an important role as the university's primary support organization.
-Comprising more than 40 groups, the campus, college, club, and chapter organizations (4Cs) of the association provide opportunities for all alumni to stay involved with the part of ASU that interests them most.
+With more than 230,000 alumni living in the United States and throughout the world, the association plays an important role as the university's primary support organization.
+Comprising more than 50 groups, the campus, college, club, and chapter organizations (4Cs) of the association provide opportunities for all alumni to stay involved with the part of ASU that interests them most.

 Members of the ASU Alumni Association Board of Directors are elected each spring.
-The association's professional staff is led by Executive Director Susan Clouse Dol-

-For information about the association or its board of directors, call 1-800-ALUMNUS or 480/965-ALUM.
+See "Institutional Advancement," page 600.
+For more information about the association or its board of directors, call 1-800-ALUMNUS or 480/965-ALUM.